SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 ## Prioritisation

-The severity and the WCAG/BP classification are two aspects of prioritisation.
+The severity level and the WCAG/BP classification are two aspects of prioritisation.
 Other aspects might be:

 - how many users the issue affects (for example by role: user, admin, super-admin)
 - the user journey (for example: the main user flow, or an occasional or side flow)